solderneer/joy-controller/README.md

 catkin_make
 ```
 # Instructions to run
 To run the script just start the respective rosnode.
-Bear in mind that the spi device and bus settings have to be set it the `/script/joy_controller.py` before the node can be run.
+Bear in mind that the spi device and bus settings have to be set in the `/script/joy_controller.py` before the node can be run.
 Else an error will be thrown.

  ```
  rosrun joy_controller joy_controller.py